tomatosource/nand/readme.md

 ## TODO

-- support backwards lines
-- save layout in chip
-- make sure SR latch works
 - toolbar
-- name indicators
-- name source switches
+- replace source switch and indicators for pins
-- custom indicators styles
+- custom pin styles
-- custom source switch style
+- replace timeout with something smarter
+	- on input -> check if any other inputs touch changed source path
+	  - if so mark dirty
+		- changed || dirty == calc new state